-HEAD: Bay-breasted average plainer overall with a less conspicuous eyeline as is seen with Blackpoll.
-With Blackpoll, the dusky eyeline sets off a light supercillium (eyebrow).
+HEAD: Bay-breasted average less-contrastive overall with a less conspicuous eyeline as is seen with Blackpoll.
+With Blackpoll, the eyeline sets off a light supercilium (eyebrow).
 The throat on first fall Bay-breasted can be off-white and slightly buffy; with Blackpoll, the throat is usually yellowish.
 The bill on Bay-breasted averages slighter more heavier-set than Blackpoll.
-From its base to half way along the lower mandible shines a beautiful bluish-gray in good light.
-With Blackpoll, the bill is slightly thinner, with the base of the lower mandible averaging slightly more dusky-yellow, fading to dark by the tip.
-In-the-field GISS note: the forehead on Bay-breasted is slightly steeper than on Blackpoll, and the neck, slightly huskier, imparting a bull-headed look and light “peak” above the eye in some postures.
+From its base to halfway along the lower mandible shines a beautiful bluish-gray in good light.
+With Blackpoll, the bill is slightly thinner, with the base of the lower mandible averaging somewhat more dusky-yellow, fading to dark by the tip.
+In-the-field GISS note: the forehead on Bay-breasted is slightly steeper than on Blackpoll, and the neck, marginally huskier, imparting a bull-headed look and light “peak” above the eye in some postures.
 Kenn Kaufman (1990) illustrates this subtlety very nicely in his Advanced Birding guide.

 UPPERPARTS: Both Bay-breasted and Blackpoll showcase greenish upperparts overlain by dark streaks.
-The upperparts are usually deep olive green in Blackpoll, and usually lime-green with Bay-breasted; regarding the upperparts to a Bay-breasted, these tones are especially bright in the nuchal region (upper nape).
-The intensity of streaking is age-related, with first fall females showcasing the lightest streaking, and adult males showcasing the densest streaking (this is most true re: fall Blackpolls).
+The upperparts are usually deep olive green in Blackpoll, and typically lime-green with Bay-breasted; regarding the upperparts to a Bay-breasted, these tones are particularly bright in the region of the nape.
+The intensity of streaking is age-related, with first fall females showcasing the lightest streaking, and adult males showcasing the densest streaking (this is most true with regards to fall Blackpolls).
 On some Bay-breasted in particular, note the bluish-gray colouration to the lesser coverts (i.e. the shoulder) and also to the lower rump, and basal portion of the tail feathers.
-This colouration tends to bleed into the upperside of the tail feathers, especially the outer ones.
-The aforementioned traits show well on a foraging bird with its tail cocked upward.
+This colouration tends to bleed into the upper side of the tail feathers, especially the outer ones.
+The traits mentioned above show well on a foraging bird with its tail cocked upward.
 The wing bars on Bay-breasted average broader and slightly bolder in contrast than on Blackpoll.
 Both species showcase conspicuous white edging to the tertials but average subtle differences to the edging to their primaries and secondaries.
-Look for a slightly greenish-blue cast in Bay-breasted, and a slightly greenish-yellow cast in Blackpoll.
+Look for a slightly greenish-blue cast in Bay-breasted and a somewhat greenish-yellow cast in Blackpoll.

-UNDERPARTS: Bay-breasted are generally unstreaked below, though some specimens show faint, indistinct olive streaks to the sides of the breast.
-The underside is buff-white and the sides usually show faint “bay” tones.
+UNDERPARTS: Bay-breasted is generally unstreaked below, though some specimens show faint, indistinct olive streaks to the sides of the breast.
+The underside is buff-white, and the sides usually show faint “bay” tones.
 First fall females can show virtually no “bay” tones to the sides.
 The buff tones extend into the undertail region on all examples, limiting the contrast between buff underside/white undertail.
 With Blackpoll, the underside streaking is quite variable and, to a large degree, age-related.
 First fall females are the most lightly streaked, adult males the heaviest.
-First fall birds showcase olive streaking to the sides of the breast down to the mid-flank; adult fall birds showcase black streaks concentrated on the sides of the breast, with some examples showing a streaked throat.
-The bright pale-yellow tones throughout the underside, crisp streaks to the sides of the breast and flank area, and delineated white undertail is look unique to fall Blackpoll Warblers.
+First-fall birds showcase olive streaking to the sides of the breast down to the mid-flank; adult fall birds showcase black streaks concentrated on the sides of the breast, with some examples showing a streaked throat.
+The bright pale-yellow tones throughout the underside, crisp streaking to the sides of the breast and flank area, and delineated white undertail is a look unique to fall Blackpoll Warblers.